-The Winning Game and the Losing Game and the Winning & Losing Game!
+The Winning Game & The Losing Game & The Winning & Losing Game!

 Also popular before long was 'The Winning & Losing Game', in which of course both losing and winning hazards scored.
 This author speculates that perhaps, the improvements to the equipment over the centuries had changed the nature of the game so that it became easier to win at Billiards by potting the opponents ball than by passing the Port & touching the King.
 When this happened, the two implements became superfluous; mere obstacles to be avoided.
 So it would have been understandable for players to dispense with them altogether.